 On arrival the chicks must be warm and active.
 Check that there is no abnormal mortality in the crates.
-The chicks' bodyweight should be measured individually once housing has been completed.
 Check the body temperature as explained on page 23 and adjust the house temperature.

 Record the mortality at housing and inform the hatchery.
-Also inform them about the chick quality.
+Report chick quality back to the breed representative or hatchery.